Yarde Orchard Cafe

-Yarde Cafe was converted in 2002 (from a former chicken shack and before that, a sailor's dormitory in Plymouth!) supported by a small grant from the Department for Transport's "Cycling Projects Fund"
+Yarde Cafe was converted in 2002 from a former chicken shack and before that, a sailor's dormitory in Plymouth!

-Located at the highest point on the Tarka Trail, the cafe offers fairtrade teas and coffees, organic soft drinks, home-made cakes and pies, healthy and/or fairtrade snacks, local ice-cream, filled rolls, salads, home-made pizza, and a couple of specials made on the premises.
+Located at the highest point on the Tarka Trail, the cafe offers home made breakfast, lunch and dinner from local, fairtrade and organic suppliers.
+We offer teas and coffees, soft drinks, home-made cakes, local ice-cream, filled rolls, salads, soups, home-made pizza, nachos and a range of specials made on the premises.

-Seating is available for 30 in the cafe with outside tables on the terrace or in the orchard.
+Seating is available for up to 30 in the cafe with outside tables on the terrace or in the orchard.

 Our suppliers include:

 Essential Trading - the Bristol based ethical co-operative supplying a range of mainly organic ingredients including fairtrade coffee beans, chocolate bars, organic drinks, crisps, olive oil, olives etc.

 Local Meat - We have an excellent butcher in Torrington (Steve Gladwin) who sources all his meat locally and makes excellent sausages.